andrew/ultimate-awesome/README.md

 - [awesome-agents](https://github.com/vince-lam/awesome-agents) - Compare open-source LLM agentic projects by their metrics to assess popularity and activeness.
 - [awesome-list](https://github.com/johnhany/awesome-list) - A list of useful stuff in Machine Learning, Computer Graphics, Software Development, .
 - [awesome-nlp-note](https://github.com/eagle705/awesome-nlp-note) - A curated list of resources dedicated to NLP (paper, blogs, note and etc).
-- [awesome-bittensor](https://github.com/learnbittensor/awesome-bittensor) - A extensive list of all the awesome things around Bittensor.
 - [awesome-ai-robotics](https://github.com/tc-huang/awesome-ai-robotics) - A list of awesome AI Robotics resources.
 - [awesome-ai-agents](https://github.com/nipunaranasinghe/awesome-ai-agents) - A curated list of frameworks, tools, and resources for building and deploying AI agents.
 From multi-agent systems to autonomous coding assistants, this repository covers the latest advancements in AI agent technology.
 Perfect for developers, researchers, and AI enthusiasts exploring the future of autonomous systems.
 - [awesome-quant](https://github.com/xiaomingx/awesome-quant) - A curated list of insanely awesome libraries, packages and resources for Quants (Quantitative Finance).